csa-iot/data-model/CONTRIBUTING.md

 -   Tests pass
 -   Linting passes
 -   Code style passes
+-   PR Approval by at least 2 companies other than the submitter

 When can I merge?
 After these have been satisfied, a reviewer will merge the PR into main